James-koduah/class_central/README.md

 ### Development Environment Setup
-Follow these steps to install dependencies and setup the environment.
+Follow these steps to install dependencies and setup the development environment.
 Run these commands from the root of this project

 ### Postgres Docker Container